 While consumers are becoming more comfortable using smartphones and computers to buy groceries, they also are increasingly using the same technology to help them skip trips to the liquor store, according to data from e-commerce analytics firm Slice Intelligence.

-Online alcohol sales of beer, liquor and wine grew 32.7% in 2017, according to Slice.
+Online sales of beer, liquor and wine for delivery grew 32.7% in 2017, according to Slice.
 By far the most popular kind of adult beverage bought on the web is wine, which represented more than 65% of online alcohol sales during the 25-month period from Jan.
 1, 2016 to Jan.
 31, 2018, according to Slice.
 That’s followed by spirits, at 21.2%, and beer, 13.8%.

 “While e-commerce in the alcoholic beverage space is still immature, we are starting to see the shape of a robust category,” says Ken Cassar, principal analyst for Slice.
 “It makes sense that wine would lead all subcategories within alcoholic beverages, due to the relatively high value of scarce wine.
 Ultimately, though, beer will likely win as grocers figure out how to manage through complicated laws that vary by local jurisdiction.”